Hire a Private Investigator for Family Matters

 Alimony

-Alimony, maintenance, or spousal support is an obligation per divorce or family law.
-The obligation of financial support is based on the premise that both spouses have an absolute obligation to support each other during their marriage (or civil union).
-Alimony is the extension of the obligation to provide support, especially financial support after the separation or divorce of marriage occurs.
+Alimony, maintenance, or spousal support is an obligation under divorce or family law.
+Financial support is based on the premise that spouses are obligated to support each other during their marriage (or civil union).
+Alimony is the extension of the responsibility to provide support, especially financial support, after the separation or divorce of marriage occurs.

 The Merriam-Webster dictionary defines alimony as an allowance made to one spouse by the other for support pending or after legal separation or divorce.